Conversation analysis: Contrasts to other theories about language

-In contrast to the use of introspection in linguistics, conversation analysis studies naturally-occurring talk in a strongly empirical fashion through the use of recordings In contrast to the theory developed by John Gumperz, CA maintains it is possible to analyze talk-in-interaction by examining its recordings alone (audio for telephone, video for copresent interaction).
-CA researchers do not believe that the researcher needs to consult with the talk participants or members of their speech community.
+In contrast to the use of introspection in linguistics, conversation analysis studies naturally occurring talk in a strongly empirical fashion through the use of recordings Unlike ethnographers, Conversation Analysts tend to focus on transcribing recordings, and usually do not question the people doing the talk nor members of their speech community to ask for their interpretations.
+A lot of CA research has been done by researchers analyzing encounters in their own native tongue rather than in other languages.

-It is distinct from discourse analysis in focus and method. (i) Its focus is on processes involved in social interaction and does not include written texts or larger sociocultural phenomena (for example, 'discourses' in the Foucauldian sense). (ii) Its method, following Garfinkel and Goffman's initiatives, is aimed at determining the methods and resources that the interacting participants use and rely on to produce interactional contributions and make sense of the contributions of others.
-Thus CA is neither designed for, nor aimed at, examining the production of interaction from a perspective that is external to the participants' own reasoning and understanding about their circumstances and communication.
-Rather the aim is to model the resources and methods by which those understandings are produced.
+Unlike discourse analysis, Conversation Analysts focus on interaction at a micro level, and usually do not look at written texts nor overarching sociocultural concepts (for example, 'discourses' in the Foucauldian sense).
+Its method, following Garfinkel and Goffman's initiatives, is aimed at uncovering the methods that the interacting members rely on to make sense of each other.
+Conversation Analysts look for clues to these methods in the actions of the interlocutors themselves rather than trying to impose some outside analytical framework onto them.
+The aim is to model the resources and methods by which those understandings are produced.

-In considering methods of qualitative analysis, Braun and Clarke distinguish thematic analysis from conversation analysis and discourse analysis, viewing thematic analysis to be theory agnostic while conversation analysis and discourse analysis are considered to be based on theories.
+In considering methods of qualitative analysis, Braun and Clarke distinguish thematic analysis from conversation analysis and discourse analysis, viewing thematic analysis to be theory agnostic while conversation analysis and discourse analysis are considered to be based on theories although Sacks himself argued that researchers should follow the data.

 Applied conversation analysis

-Conversation analysis is used in various context leading to a number of different fields benefitting from conversation analytic findings.
+Conversation analysis is used in various contexts leading to a number of different fields benefitting from conversation analytic findings.
 This includes the study of doctor-patient interactions, media interviews, second-language acquisition, and various institutional settings.
 For instance, Tanya Stivers studied the pressures that lead to doctors prescribing antibiotics.
+A focus on interaction in professional contexts was established by the 1992 book Talk at Work by Paul Drew and John Heritage, but earlier studies had also focused on specific institutional contexts, mostly one at a time.
+More recently, conversation analysis has also been used in the development of conversational user interfaces and chatbots.